 If you’re married, you can expect a cheaper rate than those who are single, divorced, or widowed.
-This is because, statistically, insurance companies have found that married couples file less claims and thus pose less of a financial risk to insure.
+This is because, statistically, insurance companies have found that married couples file fewer claims and thus pose less of a financial risk to insure.

 On average, renters pay more for auto insurance than homeowners, about $31-69 per year.
 Homeowners are considered more financially stable, and thus less likely to file a claim which insurance companies reciprocate with a discounted premium.

 National Average Annual Insurance by Homeowner Status